ibm-cloud-docs/dns-svcs/cr-res-loc-update.md

 {: #ui-update-res-loc}
 {: ui}

-From the custom resolver details page, you can enable or disable your custom resolver by setting the toggle switch.
+From the custom resolver details page, select the **Resolver locations** tab.
+Here you can enable or disable your custom resolver by setting the toggle switch.

 ## Updating a resolver location using the CLI
 {: #cli-update-res-loc}